 But fear is not the logical psychological outworking of robust theism.
 This is an opportunity for believers in an anxious age.
 Christians can be redemptively countercultural by taking our cues less from social-media algorithms that promote fear, and more from the theology of the first-century church.
 We can point anxious friends, family, and neighbors to the fear-dispelling God of the universe, “who made the heaven and the earth and the sea and everything in them” (Acts 4:24), and whose power dwarfs earth’s most powerful empires, nations, and kings.

-As we begin 2022, knowing the world will be inundated with fearsome headlines of every sort, let us live from the fact that God is enthroned.
+As we begin this year, knowing the world will be inundated with fearsome headlines of every sort, let us live from the fact that God is enthroned.
 Let’s be winsomely fearless in our anxious age.